Skip to main content

 drug-savings-illustration-3Bring your free coupon or savings card to the pharmacy.

-People who go through a period of rapid weight loss can develop a condition called telogen effluvium.
-And telogen effluvium does cause hair loss.
+It’s possible that people taking Ozempic and Wegovy experience hair loss because they lose weight rapidly.
+Rapid weight loss is a known semaglutide side effect and it can lead to hair loss.
+That’s because people who go through a period of rapid weight loss can develop a condition called telogen effluvium.
+And telogen effluvium causes hair loss.

-Not everyone who experiences rapid weight loss will develop telogen effluvium.
-But it’s impossible to predict whether or not someone will develop telogen effluvium if they experience rapid weight loss.
+No, not everyone who experiences rapid weight loss will develop telogen effluvium.
+It’s not clear exactly how many people experience this condition after weight loss.
+Right now, it’s impossible to predict whether or not someone will develop telogen effluvium if they experience rapid weight loss.

 GoodRx icon

-Telogen effluvium doesn’t damage the hair follicle, so hair loss isn’t permanent.
-Hair follicles will go back to their usual growth patterns and hair will grow back.
+Hair loss from telogen effluvium isn’t permanent.
+Telogen effluvium doesn’t damage the hair follicle.
+Eventually, hair follicles will switch back to a growth phase and hair will grow back.
 But it can take weeks to months for the hair follicle to go back to their normal growth pattern.
+And then it’ll take more time for hair to grow back to its usual length.

-How common is hair loss from taking Ozempic?
+How common is hair loss from taking semaglutide, like Ozempic and Wegovy?

 It’s not clear how many people experience hair loss while taking Ozempic.
 But available data suggests that it’s not very common.